davidmonterrosa/MonterrosaDMC5MiniChallengeEightToTen-Endpoint/README.md

 - 01/09/2025 - DM - Created git repository.

 Peer Reviewed By: robert g
-> Comments: everythinig looks good just one thing to say when you type a restaurant Category the front letter has to be CAPS you can fix this by useing
+> Comments: everythinig looks good just one thing to say when you type a restaurant Category the front letter has to be CAPS you can fix this by useing ``.ToLower`` to convert the word the user uses
-``.ToLower``